mickfuzz/phd4/_posts/thesis_chapters/2022-9-7-Results-Maps.md

 The comparison raises a potential discussion point on what the practical value of this CT concept is.

+### Commentary of CT in the 3M model in particular
+More discussion  on the practical value of CT concepts

+##  Commentary / Discussion on Learning Dimensions

+More discussion  on the practical value of CT concepts

+### CT as a practical skill or a more abstract concept.

+A general discussion of varied views and my own based on data of this study.

+### It's fun but are they learning
+Exploring the tactic of reflective practices to back up CTs being found in the wild.
+Both for practitioner and participants as per [@petrich_it_2013].

-## Discussion on UMC and PRIMM in relation to use of 3M model (Practitioner focus)
+### Discussion on UMC and PRIMM in relation to use of 3M model (Practitioner focus)

 - UMC - should also be covered in the Remix part of the design ?